 Among other things, the year 2020 has been a year of reckoning on the subject of race.
 As conversations continue nation-wide, and as our Christ Presbyterian community prepares to plant a new congregation in the Bordeaux neighborhood of Northwest Nashville called “CPC Koinonia” under the leadership of Rev. Dr. Mika Edmondson, I am posting the essay below.
 This is based on a chapter I contributed to a project called Heal Us, Emmanuel, a collaboration of pastors and laypeople desiring to see the gospel heal all forms of race-related tension, pain, inequality, and injustice.

-To be clear, I am not writing as some sort of “Woke Revolutionary” or a “Critical Race Theorist.”
-Like Tim Keller, I do not believe that secular forms of social justice, including CRT, provide sufficient solutions to broken systems.
-Instead, I write as a “Biblicist” who (a) is still very much in a posture of learning on these matters, and (b) believes that as with the Jews and Gentiles of old, the answer to social breakdown must be nothing more than, and nothing less than, the Gospel of Jesus Christ.
+I do not write as a woke revolutionary or critical theorist.
+Like Tim Keller, I do not believe that politicized and/or secular forms of social justice provide sufficient solutions to broken systems.
+Instead, I write from the perspective of a Jesus-follower who (a) is still very much in a posture of learning on these matters, and (b) believes that as with the Jews and Gentiles of old, the answer to social breakdown must be nothing more than, and nothing less than, the Gospel of Jesus Christ.
 Through this Gospel alone, all people groups can tear down dividing walls of hostility between them, and through shared union with him, can nurture kindness, understanding, and EMPATHY toward one another as they lean into their shared reality of “one Lord, one faith, one baptism, one God and Father of all who is above all, through all, and in all” (Ephesians 4:5-6).

 The Savior who tore down the dividing walls between heaven and earth is alone able — and also eager — to tear down “dividing walls of hostility” between the races (Ephesians 2:114-16).
 Not only this, but he is also determined to make us one, just as Jesus and the Father are one (John 17:21).